supahgreg/tt-rss-web-static/docs/index.md

 ### [Docker installation guide](wiki/InstallationNotes.md)

-Tiny Tiny RSS uses continuous development model based on [git master branch](https://git.tt-rss.org/fox/tt-rss.git/) which is considered stable.
-If possible, you should always be running latest master branch code.
+Tiny Tiny RSS uses continuous development model based on a `main` branch, which is considered stable.
+If possible, you should always be running latest main branch code.

 There’s no warranty.
 If it breaks you get to keep both parts.